-There are some caveats around anthropomorphic measures though as hand/finger lengths sizes vary.
+There are some caveats around anthropomorphic measures though as hand/finger lengths sizes vary as well as individual flexability, neck length and shoulder alignment.
+There is no substitute for an expert in-person size fitting and customisation of chin/shoulder rest top get it right.
 Also consideration to a child is going through a growth spurt it can all help in picking a violin that is right for both the day, as well as in a few months time, if they are buying during the summer break.

 Images from Julia’s Violinspriation Online Academy violin size guide (with permission) .
 See her complete guide to sizing with a video here